pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

         class Seen(EventWithTimestamp):
             """
-            Published when the job is seen.
+            Triggered when the job is seen.
             """

         class Done(EventWithTimestamp):
             """
-            Published when the job is done.
+            Triggered when the job is done.
             """

 Inner or nested classes can be used, and are used in the library, to define